 Little Shop of Stories - Little Shop of Stories is every mom’s dream.
 It’s a book store that engages kids of all ages, with awesome murals, great books, a play section and tons of scheduled events.

-Center for Puppetry Arts - Families with a valid library card can check out the Center’s “Passport to Puppetry” at any participating public library in any GA county.
-You pass is valid for up to four general admissions, or 25% off an all-inclusive ticket.
+Center for Puppetry Arts - Not totally free, but discounted, so we wanted to tell you about it.
+Families with a valid library card can check out the Center’s “Passport to Puppetry” at any participating public library in any GA county.
+With the passport, you’ll receive 25% off of an All-Inclusive ticket (up to four tickets).
+The All-Inclusive ticket includes a Family Series Performance, a Create-A-Puppet Workshop, and entry to the Museum!
 Check with your local library for full terms and conditions.

 The Breman Museum.
 Patrons can now check out a Breman Family Pass from any of the 407 public libraries in Georgia.
 When checked out, just like any other library item, and taken to the Breman Museum, it is good for four free general admissions.
-Additionally, Over 2019, 15 public libraries will host a travel banner exhibit based upon the Breman’s Eighteen Artifacts: The Story of Jewish Atlanta which explores the history of Jews in Atlanta through artifacts, images, and oral histories
+The Breman Museum is a Jewish culture, arts and history museum, that is home to both permanent and visiting exhibits.

 High Museum - Walk-up admission to the High Museum of Art offers free admission for Bank of America and Merrill Lynch cardholders on the first Saturday and Sunday of each month.
 Also, don't miss Second Sundays - always FREE!

-Federal Reserve Museum - Learn about why the government thinks we need a Federal Reserve System, how the gov't controls the money supply..and kids will love to see what $1 Million looks like!
+Federal Reserve Museum - Learn about why the government thinks we need a Federal Reserve System, how the government controls the money supply, and kids will love to see what $1 million looks like!
 Self-guided free tours happen on weekdays only.

-Art on the Beltline – Check out dozens of public art exhibits on the Atlanta Beltline, via walking or biking…be sure to stop at the Skate Park and Playground.
+Art on the Beltline – Check out dozens of public art exhibits on the Atlanta Beltline, via walking or biking, and be sure to stop at the Skate Park and Playground.
 We also love the events they hold on a regular basis - tree walks, yoga, and more.
 See the calendar here.

 Living Walls Atlanta - You might have noticed a series of masterful new murals springing up over Atlanta.
 These are part of a new art stroll program in the city: Living Walls Atlanta.
 Their mission is to educate and change the perspective about communities via street art.